AmeyMirchandani/nand2tetris/01_Writeup.md

 `Or(a=r6, b=in[7], out=out);`

 This was just a matter of chaining OR gates together.
 Not too bad because if you hit a 1, it carried over till the end.

+### Mux4Way16
+>The first 2 input busses are passed to a Mux16 gate, and on the rightmost bit of the selection number being 0, it returns the first bus, and on 1, it returns the second.
+This is also done for the third and fourth bus with a second Mux16 gate.
+The outputs of these 2 Mux16 gates are put into the input of a third Mux16, which evaluates the leftmost bit of the selection number, on it being 0, returns the first bus, and on a 1, returns the second bus.\
+`Mux16(a=a, b=b, sel=sel[0], out=r1);`\
+`Mux16(a=c, b=d, sel=sel[0], out=r2);`\
+`Mux16(a=r1, b=r2, sel=sel[1], out=out);`

+This was essentially just a composition of multiple Mux16 gates, we choose one bus that could be chosen for each gate on the rightmost selection bit being a 0, and one bus for it being a 1.
+Once you do this, both gates will either output a bus for selection bit 0 or both will output one for selection bit 1 (not different).
+Once you have the rightmost bit the same for both busses, you do the same for the leftmost bit, passing the remaining busses into a final Mux16 gate.
+This will get you the gate with the correct leftmost bit as well.